symflower/symflower-kakoune/README.md

 ## Usage

 - The `symflower` command generates tests for source files in the current directory.
+- The `symflower-unit-tests` command generates tests for functions at the main selection.
+- The `symflower-unit-test-skeletons` command generates test skeletons for functions at the main selection.
 - The `symflower-alternative-file` command jumps between a source file and the generated test file.

 ## Supported Languages